The Zoom Business Model: How does Zoom make money?

 Is Zoom Secure?

 Zoom was designed with enterprises in mind, so there is an expectation of higher security and privacy.
 However, Zoom has come under fire for the privacy and security issues that have cropped up recently.
-Zoom has been sued a total of 17 times in April alone, ranging from securities fraud to breach of contract for privacy violations and for false and misleading statements about it security and privacy practices.
+Zoom has been sued a total of 17 times in April alone, ranging from securities fraud to breach of contract for privacy violations and false and misleading statements about its security and privacy practices.

-Zoom Security and Privacy Issues
+Zoom’s Security and Privacy Issues

 Once a Zoom user enabled the feature, they could view LinkedIn profile data for people in the Zoom meeting by clicking on a LinkedIn icon next to their names.
 Zoom allegedly did this without consent from its users.

-However, there was an uproar after the CEO, Eric Yuan mentioned on the earnings call that this feature would only be available to paid users.
-Since then, in October 2020, Zoom has announced it was rolling out the end-to-end encryption for both paid and free users.
+However, there was an uproar after CEO mentioned on the earnings call that this feature would only be available to paid users.
+In October 2020, Zoom announced it was rolling out end-to-end encryption for both paid and free users.

-A critical part of this success is the the leadership of Eric Yuan, who has provided overall management direction, strategic vision and engineering direction for product development, in addition to setting the bar for company culture and operations.
+A critical part of this success is the leadership of Yuan.
+He has provided overall management direction, strategic vision and engineering direction for product development and set the bar for company culture and operations.

-With its strong leadership, committed team and mission of providing customers with easy to use communication and collaboration solutions, Zoom is firmly positioned as a market leader in the telecommunication services industry.
+With its strong leadership, committed team and mission of providing customers with easy to use communication and collaboration solutions offered in a freemium business model, Zoom is firmly positioned as a market leader in the telecommunication services industry.